 Step 1: Lay Out Your Paint

-The first step in this project is to layout the paper you’ll be painting on and then put the paint on the paper in the shape of the rainbow-like this:
+The first step in this project is to lay out the paper you’ll be painting on and then put squirt the paint on the paper in the shape of a rainbow-like this:

 Step 2: Start Blow Painting With Straws